 Table 9-2: Major Spare parts.

-The Operator did not provide a spare parts list for each facility.
+The Operator has not provided a spare parts list for each facility.
 Harmattan has requested these and is now waiting for the Operator's response.

 Project Budget

-The following table shows the plant's monthly expenses compared to the allocated budget.
-Harmattan has not yet received a financial model/operating model from the Operator to complete the following table.
-Harmattan has requested this information from the Operator and is awaiting a response.
+The purpose of the following table was to show the plant's monthly expenses compared to the allocated budget.
+However, Harmattan has not yet received a financial model/operating model from the Operator to complete the following table.
+Harmattan has requested this information from the Operator, and we are still awaiting a response.